 The Transportation Network Manager then provides information about the location and time schedule status to the Transport Service Provider.
 The most typical use of Transport Progress Status is to ask assistance from the Transportation Network Manager when estimated times of arrival are established.

 Reporting on the status of the goods themselves is covered by the Freight Status Reporting process (Section 2.15, “Freight Status Reporting”).

 Figure 62.
 Transport Progress Status

+x

+Chapter 2.18 Party Roles

+Tr